luifa04/AlkemyProject/README.md

 # ONG - SOMOS MAS

-¡Bienvenido a ONG - SOMOS MAS!
+Welcome to ONG - SOMOS MAS!

-## Descripción del Proyecto
+## Project Description

-**ONG - SOMOS MAS** es una iniciativa que tiene como objetivo contribuir de manera positiva a la sociedad.
-A través de este proyecto, buscamos facilitar la gestión y operación de organizaciones no gubernamentales, permitiendo un manejo eficiente de usuarios, roles y otras funcionalidades clave.
+**ONG - SOMOS MAS** is an initiative aimed at making a positive contribution to society.
+Through this project, we aim to simplify the management and operation of non-governmental organizations, enabling efficient handling of users, roles, and other key functionalities.

-## Tecnologías Utilizadas
+## Technologies Used

-Este proyecto ha sido desarrollado utilizando un conjunto de tecnologías modernas:
+This project has been developed using a set of modern technologies:

-- **Spring Boot**: Simplifica el desarrollo de aplicaciones Java con una configuración mínima.
+- **Spring Boot**: Simplifies Java application development with minimal configuration.
-- **MySQL Driver**: Conector JDBC para la base de datos MySQL.
+- **MySQL Driver**: JDBC connector for MySQL database.
-- **Spring Data JPA**: Ofrece una capa de acceso a datos fácil de usar para la base de datos.
+- **Spring Data JPA**: Provides an easy-to-use data access layer for the database.
-- **Spring Web**: Proporciona herramientas para desarrollar aplicaciones web.
+- **Spring Web**: Offers tools for developing web applications.
-- **Spring Security**: Garantiza la seguridad de la aplicación mediante la autenticación y el control de acceso.
+- **Spring Security**: Ensures application security through authentication and access control.
-- **Json Web Token (JWT)**: Utilizado para la autenticación segura y la transmisión de información.
+- **Json Web Token (JWT)**: Used for secure authentication and information transmission.
-- **Spring Validation**: Módulo de validación de Spring.
+- **Spring Validation**: Spring validation module.
-- **Spring Hateoas**: Permite incorporar enlaces de navegación relacionados con los recursos en las respuestas de la API.
+- **Spring Hateoas**: Allows incorporating resource-related navigation links in API responses.
-- **Lombok**: Biblioteca que agiliza el desarrollo eliminando la necesidad de escribir ciertos métodos.
+- **Lombok**: Library that streamlines development by eliminating the need to write certain methods.
-- **FreeMarker**: Motor de plantillas para la generación de contenido web.
+- **FreeMarker**: Template engine for web content generation.
-- **Mail Sender**: Utilizado para enviar correos electrónicos.
+- **Mail Sender**: Used for sending emails.
-- **Amazon Web Services (AWS)**: Plataforma de servicios en la nube.
+- **Amazon Web Services (AWS)**: Cloud services platform.
-- **JUnit - Mockito**: Herramientas para realizar pruebas unitarias y de integración.
+- **JUnit - Mockito**: Tools for performing unit and integration tests.
-- **Swagger**: Facilita la creación, documentación y uso de servicios web RESTful.
+- **Swagger**: Facilitates the creation, documentation, and use of RESTful web services.

-## Requerimientos
+## Requirements

-Asegúrate de tener las siguientes herramientas instaladas antes de comenzar con el desarrollo:
+Make sure to have the following tools installed before starting development:

 - **Java - 11.x.x**
 - **Maven - 4.x.x**
 - **MySQL - 8.x.x**

-## Herramientas utlizadas
+## Tools Used

-- **IntelliJ IDEA Community Edition**: Entorno de desarrollo integrado para Java.
+- **IntelliJ IDEA Community Edition**: Integrated development environment for Java.
-- **Jira**: Herramienta de gestión de proyectos y seguimiento de problemas.
+- **Jira**: Project management and issue tracking tool.
-- **Git**: Sistema de control de versiones distribuido.
+- **Git**: Distributed version control system.
-- **Postman**: Plataforma para el desarrollo y la prueba de API.
+- **Postman**: Platform for API development and testing.
-- **Discord, WhatsApp, Slack**: Herramientas de comunicación para el equipo de desarrollo.
+- **Discord, WhatsApp, Slack**: Communication tools for the development team.

-## Diagrama de Entidad-Relación
+## Entity-Relationship Diagram

-A continuación, se muestra el diagrama de entidad-relación que representa la estructura de la base de datos utilizada en este proyecto.
+Below is the entity-relationship diagram representing the database structure used in this project.

 ![Screenshot 2023-11-15 093046](https://github.com/luifa04/AlkemyProject/assets/88746660/36f59502-31fb-4082-84d0-4685fea19a77)

-## Comenzando
+## Getting Started

-Este proyecto cuenta con una API que incluye un sistema de semillas (seeders) diseñado para cargar distintos usuarios, tanto administradores como usuarios regulares.
-Esta carga solo se realiza si no hay usuarios previamente autenticados en la base de datos.
+This project features an API that includes a seed system designed to load various users, both administrators and regular users.
+This loading only occurs if there are no previously authenticated users in the database.

-Además, la API está documentada utilizando Swagger.
-Puedes acceder a la documentación visitando la siguiente URL después de levantar el proyecto: [Swagger Documentation](http://localhost:8080/swagger-ui.html).
+Additionally, the API is documented using Swagger.
+You can access the documentation by visiting the following URL after launching the project: [Swagger Documentation](http://localhost:8080/swagger-ui.html).

-## Datos de Inicio de Sesión
+## Login Information

-### Usuarios Admin:
+### Admin Users:
 - mateolopez@gmail.com
 - gabrielsuarez@gmail.com
 - rodrigosanchez@gmail.com